3CORESec/dtio-kb/README.md

 # Researcher

+Please visit the [Researcher Area](https://dtection.io/developers) for additional information on selling your research in dtection.io.

 ## Github Actions

 The recommended way of updating the rules you maintain in dtection.io is by leveraging an automatic update process.
 This allows you to keep your work in a repository and CI/CD will take over and perform the required actions for its publication.